By Benjamin Nobel, November 15, 2015

 [Related: I recently learned that Marvel did something similar in Australia: Australian newsstand edition comics exist with variant cover prices, including such keys as Amazing Spider-Man #361 (1st full Carnage appearance) and New Mutants #98 (1st Deadpool appearance)]

 Learn to love the UPC code!
 Information published by book author Todd Allen, as well as industry insiders Jim Shooter and Chuck Rozanski, reveal that comic book distribution at Marvel had reached an approximate 50/50 split between direct sales to comic shops and the returnable newsstand distribution channel sometime around 1985/1986.
-Direct edition sales had started in 1979 (1977 if you count Whitman packs), when publishers began to sell distinctly printed comics on a non-returnable basis to comic shops (a guaranteed sale but at discounted prices).
+Direct edition sales to comic shops had started in 1979 (1977 if you count Whitman packs), when publishers began to sell distinctly printed comics on a non-returnable basis to comic shops (a guaranteed sale but at discounted prices).
 This sales model differed from newsstand editions, where unsold copies were returned for a refund (in the early days, the entire comics were returned; later, torn off covers could be returned as evidence of unsold copies).

 But after that 1985/1986 time-frame, newsstand sales would take a dramatic turn south while direct sales exploded, with estimates out there that newsstand sales dwindled to just 15% of total distribution by 1990; and sometime circa 2010-2011 Marvel would discontinue newsstand sales to all but Barnes & Noble and Books-A-Million outlets.
 Then by 2013 Marvel discontinued newsstand sales to those last remaining bookstore outlets; toward the end, newsstand sales were estimated to be an astonishing 1% fraction of the total for Marvel.
 Meanwhile, industry-wide, Comichron published 2013 comic book sales estimates of 6.8% newsstand ($25 million), versus direct edition at 93.2% ($340 million).